huggingface/exporters/README.md

 - `model` (required): a PyTorch or TensorFlow model instance from the 🤗 Transformers library
 - `quantize` (optional): Whether to quantize the model weights.
 The possible quantization options are: `"float32"` (no quantization) or `"float16"` (for 16-bit floating point).
 - `legacy` (optional): By default, a model is generated in the ML Program format.
 By setting `legacy=True`, the older NeuralNetwork format will be used.
-- Any model-specific arguments.
+- Model-specific arguments.
 For image models, this usually includes the `FeatureExtractor` object.
 Text models will need the sequence length.
 See below for which arguments to use for your model.
+- Any additional arguments are passed straight through to `coremltools.convert`.
+For example, `compute_units=coremltools.ComputeUnit.CPU_AND_GPU`.

 **Note:** It's normal for the conversion process to output warning messages.
 You can safely ignore these.
 As long as the output from `coreml.export()` is a `MLModel` object, the conversion was successful.
 If the conversion failed, `coreml.export()` returns `None` or raises an exception.
 That said, it's always a good idea to run the original model and the Core ML model on the same inputs, and verify that the outputs are identical or at least have a maximum error of less than 1e-5 or so.